 Catch-cascading is the process by which a catch limit calculated for a Combination Area is distributed among the Small Areas that make up the Combination Area in proportion to the calculated relative abundances in those Small Areas.
 When Catch-cascading occurs, the relative abundances for Small Areas within the Combination Area shall normally be calculated from the same estimates of absolute abundance as were used for the application of the Catch Limit Algorithm to the Combination Area.
-The calculated relative abundance in a Small Area shall be an appropriate form of weighted average of the available abundance indices for that Small Area, with the statistically appropriate weighting, except that each estimate shall also be further weighted by the factor $0.9^n$ , where n is the number of years that have elapsed between the Year to which the estimate refers and the Year of the Catch Limit Calculation.
+The calculated relative abundance in a Small Area shall be an appropriate form of weighted average of the available abundance indices for that Small Area, with the statistically appropriate weighting, except that each estimate shall also be further weighted by the factor 0.9n, where n is the number of years that have elapsed between the Year to which the estimate refers and the Year of the Catch Limit Calculation.

 Catch-capping is the process by which Catch Limits calculated for Small Areas are adjusted by reference to those calculated for either Medium or Large Areas containing those Small Areas.
 It consists of the following rules.
-If the sum of the catch limits calculated for those Small Areas that make up a Medium (or Large) Area exceeds the catch limit calculated for the Medium (or Large) Area, then both the Small and Medium (or Large) Area catch limits shall apply in such a way that the maximum catch allowed in each Small Area is the appropriate Small Area catch limit.
+If the sum of the catch limits calculated for those Small Areas that make up a Medium (or Large) Area exceeds the catch limit calculated for the Medium (or Large) Area, then both the Small and Medium (or Large) Area catch limits shall apply in such a way that the maximum catch allowed in each Small Area is the appropriate Small Area catch limit and the maximum catch allowed in the Medium (or Large) Area is the Medium (or Large) Area catch limit.
 This definition does not preclude the possibility of applying Catch-capping to overlapping Medium Areas.